fragmentz/fragmentz/README.md

 - `html.html(htmlStr, baseUri) : DocumentFragment`  This works.
 A document fragment is created using the given HTML string (Chrome 12+ will attempt to load resources at the time the fragment is created; nothing can be done about this).
 Any relative urls in the fragment are rewritten according to baseUri, and the resulting fragment is returned.
 The test-frags.html illustrates this in action.

 ## Todo
-- html.css() currently uses a standalone css parser.  this is heavy and slow.
-It can probably be changed to use the browser's own facilities for parsing css.
-AFAIK, all uplevel browsers allow access to Stylesheets and StylesheetRules of `<style>` elements in the page, and the `disabled` attribute can be used to ensure that a stylesheet doesn't affect the document until rewriting is complete.

 - html.html() currently returns a DocumentFragment.
 Instead, I think we should consider returning a nicer object that wraps DocumentFragment, and looks a lot like the `CSSFragment` object returned by `html.css()`.
 The difference would be that `HtmlFragment.appendTo(someNode)` would need to clone the fragment's contents, allowing a single fragment to be parsed once, and attached many times.

 - create AMD plugins for `html` and `css`.  the code in test-frags.html shows roughly what these plugins would do.